gdha/www.it3.be/projects/cfg2html.md

 <iframe width="280" height="210" src="//www.youtube.com/embed/qqBf-VS9Gmk" align="right"><p>cfg2html</p></iframe>

 Collects Linux system configuration into a HTML and text file.
 Config to HTML is the "swiss army knife" for the sysadmins.
-It was written to get the necessary informations to plan an update, to perform basic trouble shooting or performance analysis.
+It was written to get the necessary information to plan an update, to perform basic trouble shooting or performance analysis.
 As a bonus cfg2html creates a nice HTML and plain ASCII documentation from Linux System, Cron and At, installed Hardware, installed Software, Filesystems, Dump- and Swap-configuration, LVM, Network Settings, Kernel, System enhancements and Applications, Subsystems.

 Cfg2html works on Linux, HP-UX, SunSO, AIX...